Skip to main content

 Database Systems: #

 One of my many interests includes creating database systems.
 My prior fascination with optimization was ignited when I took ECS 165A at UC Davis.
 My team’s database called RedoxQL placed first for one of the milestones based on performance.
-The technical write-up in the README explains how we eked out every bit of performance we could using flamegraps, benchmarks, compiler settings, and performant data structures (Like B-Trees).
+The technical write-up in the README explains how we eked out every bit of performance we could using flamegraphs, benchmarks, compiler settings, and performant data structures (Like B-Trees).

 JakeRoggenbuck/RedoxQL